saera1988/Project2/src/README.md

-# Fit Lite Health Tracke
+# Fit Life Health Tracke

 ## Table of contents

-* what is ?
+* what FitLife is ?
 * check the link
 * Screenshots(wireframe,webpage)
 * Technologies